 The HeartSafe Officers are responsible for increasing awareness within both MIT EMS and the larger MIT community of cardiac-related medical emergencies.
 The HeartSafe Officers are also responsible for coordinating CPR courses for members of MIT EMS and the greater MIT community, and for working with the Community Relations Officer(s) to coordinate MassCPR every Spring.

 Human Resources Officer

-The Stop the Bleed Officer is responsible for increasing awareness within the MIT community of bleeding-related medical emergencies.
-The Stop the Bleed Officer is also responsible for promoting campus readiness through maintaining Stop the Bleed kits as well as coordinating Stop the Bleed classes.
+The Stop the Bleed Officers are responsible for increasing awareness within the MIT community of bleeding-related medical emergencies.
+The Stop the Bleed Officers are also responsible for promoting campus readiness through maintaining Stop the Bleed kits as well as coordinating Stop the Bleed classes.